andrewgull/music_of_genes/README.md

 C - C (do)

-T - there is on note called T, so it will be E (mi) because A+C+G+E make up Am7 chord.
+T - there is no note called T, so it will be E (mi) because A+C+G+E make up Am7 chord.

 That's the basic principle, everything else can vary